tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 permalink: tidal-offline.html
 ---

 Sometimes in the discovery process, you need to work on servers which are air-gapped or isolated from the public internet.
-This guide is a central place for installation and usage of all Tidal Migrations offline capable tools.
+This guide is a central place for installation and usage of all Tidal offline capable tools.

 For these processes, you will also need a server connected to the public internet to build artifacts necessary for the installation and usage of these tools.
 These guides are written with the assumption that you have a public instance which is connected to your offline instance via SCP, though you could also copy these artifacts over using physical storage media (ie. a USB stick).